ShashiKumar-SignalWire/signalwire-df/README.md

 ### Setting up Phone Number

 1. In the "Phone Number" section, Click on your phone number to integrate Dialog flow agent.
-2. Click on the  purchased number
 3. Click on Edit Setings
-4. Underneath "Messaging", take the value for the server URL printed in the console after the completion of the execution of the last command from the above section to the __"A message comes in"__ fill-in box.
+3. Underneath "Messaging", take the value for the server URL printed in the console after the completion of the execution of the last command from the above section to the __"A message comes in"__ fill-in box.
 Set the first drop-down to __Webhook__ and the HTTP method to __HTTP POST__.

 ![alt text](images/ConfigureNumberForMessageIntegration.PNG)